yakasov/HardPlus/README.md

 - The chance for mobs to have enchanted armour has been increased by 1.5x

 Cave Spiders
-- Instead of inflicting Poison I for 15 seconds, they now inflict Poison II for 10 seconds.
+- Instead of inflicting Poison I for 15 seconds, they now inflict Poison II for 10 seconds

+Dragon
+- Fireballs have an increased radius

+Drowned
+- Likely spawn chance increased to 1/10 (from 1/15)
+- Unlikely spawn chance increased to 1/20 (from 1/40)

 Endermen
 - Ender Pearl drop chance increased to 66% (from 50%)